XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ##### Amazon Web Services

 Amazon Web Services (AWS) is a popular virtualized hosting environment.
-You can run `rippled` in AWS, but if using Elastic Block Storage (EBS), only use either the `io1` or `io2` types, and configure them for at least 10,000 IOPS. <!-- SPELLING_IGNORE: iops, ebs, aws -->
+You can run `rippled` in AWS, but do not use Elastic Block Storage (EBS).
+See [System Requirements](system-requirements.html). <!-- SPELLING_IGNORE: ebs, aws -->

-Alternately, AWS instance stores (`ephemeral` storage) provide suitable performance, but you may lose data in some circumstances, including when you start/stop an instance.
+AWS instance stores (`ephemeral` storage) provide suitable performance, but you may lose data in some circumstances, including when you start/stop an instance.
 This may be acceptable, since an individual XRP Ledger server can usually re-acquire lost ledger history from its peers.
-Configuration settings should be stored on more reliable storage.
+Configuration settings should be stored on more permanent storage.

 Make sure the `path` of your `[node_db]` stanza and your `[database_path]` both point to the appropriate storage.